 If you’re wondering, “what is the cost of a baby?”, a NerdWallet study found that most parents spend an average of $21000 in the first year alone.
 This is why determining your financial priorities before the baby arrives is always recommended.
 One of the common mistakes that new parents make is that they are often in a rush to save for things such as a child’s future college fees or wedding costs.
 While there is nothing wrong with planning for the future, it is equally important to focus on the here and now.

 Your first year as a parent will be the most challenging as you find ways to adapt to your new life, so sitting down and determining where your money should be going is key.
-As a general rule of thumb, new parents should focus on the essentials such as housing, utilities, transportation, food, transportation and medical expenses, on top of baby-related necessities such as baby formula, childcare and diapers.
+As a general rule of thumb, new parents should focus on the essentials such as housing, utilities, transportation, food, transportation, and medical expenses, on top of baby-related necessities such as cloth nappies and baby formula such as european baby formulas.
 Once you have budgeted for these vital components of daily life, you are free to do as you please with whatever leftover money you may have, whether that be spending it on your little one, spoiling yourself, or even saving it for a rainy day.

 - Be Mindful Of Your Baby Related Purchases